dinobi/CSS-Phone-Modelling/README.md

-# CSS-Phone-Modelling
+# CSS-Mobile-Device-Modelling
-A CSS only file that models different mobile phone brands.
+A CSS only file that models different mobile device brands.